I-Dont-Remember/site/content/open-questions.md

 ## Life stagnation vs incredible transformations

-It blows my mind that one one hand, you can have pretty much the same life for decades if you don't have any inclination to change yourself and have found a comfortable job/family/etc. that doesn't force change, and on the other, you can have people who change careers to wildly different fields in just 6 months or become fluent in a language in 3.
+It blows my mind that on one hand, you can have pretty much the same life for decades if you don't have any inclination to change yourself and have found a comfortable job/family/etc. that doesn't force change, and on the other, you can have people who change careers to wildly different fields in just 6 months or become fluent in a language in 3.
 We have these preconceived notions of things taking a very long time, but there are loads of examples of humans moving super fast.

 ---